Family member is responsible for notifying the FEMA

 FEMA Funeral Assistance

-Apply within 60 days of disaster declaration; appeals within 60 days of determination letter; assistance period up to 18 months
+Apply within 60 days of the disaster declaration authorizing Individual Assistance (late applications accepted for an additional 60 days with an explanation of the delay); appeals within 60 days of the determination letter; assistance period up to 18 months from the declaration date